VasanthVanan/computer-networking-top-down-approach-notes/Chapter 1: Computer Networks and the Internet.md

 ### 1.4.3 Home Access: FTTH

-- Fiber to the home (FTTH) is a technology providing high-speed residential broadband access via optical fiber.
+- Fiber to the home (FTTH) is a technology providing high speed residential broadband access via optical fiber.
-- FTTH can offer gigabit-per-second internet speeds.
+- FTTH can offer gigabit per second internet speeds.
 - Optical distribution networks for FTTH include direct fiber and shared fibers.
 - Shared fiber networks use two architectures: **active optical networks (AON)** and **passive optical networks (PON)**.
 - PON is used in Verizon's FiOS service and involves optical **network terminators (ONTs)** connected to a neighborhood splitter.